Solar System Class 8 Notes Pdf

 Jupiter

-- it is fifth planet from the sun
+- is the fifth planet from the sun

 - Jupiter’s atmosphere is made up mostly of hydrogen (H2) and helium (He).